 - Illegal trespasser who is on the premises without permission

 Generally, the property owner owes the highest duty of care to the business invitee, and the lowest to the trespasser.
 For more detailed information about the homeowner duty of care, contact a lawyer.

-To determine if you have a residential premises liability claim, contact us in Newark by calling 1-866-METROLAW (1-866-638-7652).
-We offer a free initial consultation in personal injury cases.
+To determine if you have a residential premises liability claim, contact us by calling 800-469-6476 or emailing us.
+We offer a free initial consultation.